teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

 User Authentication
 --------------------------

-NOTE:  The security domain is set to *teiid-security*, which is the same security domain that Teiid defaults to.
+NOTE:  The security domain is set to teiid-security, which is the same security domain that Teiid defaults to.
        Therefore, any user setup (i.e., add/update/delete) will need to done to this domain.

 Once started, open a browser and type the following URL: